Main/Portfolio/Developing a Delivery App for Express Courier Delivery CompanyCDEK

-It’s easy: to make and track the order, сall the courier, find the nearest office, make a callback request, and calculate the delivery cost.
-How to add all these options into one app?
-This question is far trickier.
+It’s easy.
+The app is meant to make and track the order, сall the courier, find the nearest office, make a callback request, and calculate the delivery cost.
+How do you add all of these options into one delivery app?
+The answer to this question is far trickier.
 And that is what we needed to do for CDEK, a logistics company providing international express-courier delivery services.

 CDEK has Android development expertise.
-And the customer decided to begin with an Android app to review the code and evaluate our skills.
-We were to develop an iPhone app right after Android version.
+So the client decided to start with an Android app to review the code and evaluate our skills.
+We were to develop an iOS app right after Android version.

-The project was started in May 2017.
-We found some gaps in the documentation at the very beginning, it slowed us down a bit.
-Then we got a team member from the client side, so we filled all the gaps in 2 months and began the first phase of the project.
+In the beginning, we found some gaps in the documentation.
+For this reason, we got a team member from the client side, which allowed us to fill all the gaps in 2 months and start the first phase of the project.
 Our goal was to develop an app with limited functionality:

-- Use tracking number to get the latest delivery status
+- use a tracking number to get the latest delivery status

-- Search CDEK offices within a radius of 1, 3 or 10 kilometers according to set parameters: opening hours and conditions of acceptance (e.g. acceptance of goods over 30 kg)
+- search CDEK offices within a radius of 1, 3 or 10 kilometers by the following parameters: opening hours and conditions of acceptance (e.g. acceptance of goods over 30 kg)

 We developed two important features:

-This takes several parameters including the type of user (sender or receiver), addresses, delivery time, weights, and dimensions.
+They include several parameters: the type of user (sender or receiver), addresses, delivery time, weights, and dimensions.

-While we were working on this functionality, it became clear that additional options are needed.
-Is there any way to send a parcel on the weekend?
-Whether it’s required to carry a box up to the top floor?
+While we were working on this functionality, it became clear that the app needed additional options.
+What if a client wants to receive a box at the top floor?
 Should a user get an SMS delivery notification?
-Lots of small things affect the delivery cost.
-And furthermore, we decided to make a range of rates: the cheapest delivery, the fastest one, and options in between.
+Such details affect the delivery cost.
+Also, we decided to make a range of rates: the cheapest delivery, the fastest one, and the options in between.
 The history of calculations can be saved as a history in the app.

 The client agreed on all the additional options that were not foreseen at the beginning.
 Every single one of them required an extra workload.
 But, despite it, we successfully released the second version of Android in November, just in two months after the first one.